kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-server.md

 ## Configuration

-Parameters described in the `GrpcServerConfig` class:
+Example of a complete configuration described in the `GrpcServerConfig` class (example values or default values are indicated):

 ===! ":material-code-json: `Hocon`"

     ```javascript
     grpcServer {
         port = 8090 //(1)!
-        reflectionEnabled = true //(2)!
+        reflectionEnabled = false //(2)!
         telemetry {
             logging {
                 enabled = false //(3)!